Pheidole megacephala: Nutrition

 The bigheaded ants feed on dead insects, small invertebrates and honeydew excreted by insects such as aphids, soft scale insects, mealybugs, whiteflies and planthoppers.
 These sap-sucking bugs thrive in the presence of bigheaded ants, being more abundant on plants patrolled by ants than on those not so patrolled.
-Also, bigheaded ants are predators of the eggs of various species of moths such as the African sugarcane borer, common in sub-Saharan Africa.
-Green scale, Coccus viridis, flourished when bigheaded ants protected their food source by removing predators such as lady beetle larvae and lepidopteran larvae.
+Bigheaded ants are predators of the eggs of species of moths such as the African sugarcane borer, common in sub-Saharan Africa.
+Green scale, Coccus viridis, flourishes when bigheaded ants protected their food source, by removing predators such as lady beetle larvae and lepidopteran larvae.

 Foraging ants will alert others to new food sources.
-Honeydew is ingested but other foodstuffs are carried back to the nest by both major and minor workers who may transfer items of food between themselves.
+Honeydew is ingested, but other foodstuffs are carried back to the nest by both major and minor workers, who may transfer items of food between themselves.
 Anything too big to be moved may be dissected before being brought back to the nest.

 Harmfulness

 Bigheaded ants are a threat to biodiversity through the displacement of native invertebrate fauna and is a pest of agriculture through harvesting seeds and harbouring insects on crops.
 They are also known to chew on irrigation and telephone cabling as well as electrical wires.
 In a scientific study, Bigheaded ants are blamed for influencing the entire food chain in the Kenya savannah.